legendum/rediservice/README.md

 textExample.run({
   debug: true,                    // an optional debug flag for verbose logging
-  custom: 'my value'              // a custom flag used by the service `opts` });
+  custom: 'my value'              // a custom flag used by the service 'options' });
 ```